rapid7/r7insight_ruby/README.md

-Logging to R7Insight in Ruby
+Logging to Rapid7 Insight Platform in Ruby
 =============================

 [![Build Status](https://travis-ci.org/rapid7/r7insight_ruby.svg?branch=master)](https://travis-ci.org/rapid7/r7insight_ruby)
-This is a Rapid7 library for logging from Ruby platforms to R7Insight, including Heroku.
+This is a library for logging from Ruby platforms to the Rapid7 Insight Platform, including Heroku.

 It is available on github <https://github.com/rapid7/r7insight_ruby/> and rubygems
 <http://rubygems.org/>.